 The stove in use

-When the stove is in use, the burning gases come up from the burning fuel through the bottom hole, and pass through this hole in the cylinder into the firebox and along its sides to the chimney.
+When the stove is in use, the burning gases come up from the burning fuel through the bottom hole.
+They pass through this hole in the cylinder into the firebox and along its sides to the chimney.
 The firebox has an opening in the rear where the hot gases can exit into the opening in the front of the chimney.
-The firebox and chimney are sealed together with mortar so that this connection is closed to the outside.
+With the firebox and chimney sealed together with mortar during installation, this connection is closed to the outside.

 We weld a rectangular frame of heavy rebar to the top of the firebox.
-It extends out the sides by the width of a brick.
-We line up four bricks along the sides of the firebox, supported by the stove foundation and under the rebar frame.
-These bricks provide insulation so that the sides of the firebox are cool enough to prevent burns.
+It extends out the front and sides by the width of a brick.
+The Maasai women installers line up the bricks along the front and sides of the firebox, supported by the stove foundation and under the rebar frame.
+These bricks provide insulation so that the front and sides of the firebox are cool enough to prevent burns.